-Fate has been derived from the mystical arts of religion.
-Religion reaches out and touches everything from Gods to the afterlife.
-Look across the spectrum of our belief system.
-Fate offers the answers to everything that can’t be explained.
+Fate has been derived from the mystical arts of religion, which reaches out and touches everything from Gods to the afterlife.
+Look across the spectrum of our belief system, fate offers the answers to everything that can’t be explained.
 Fate connects faith and wisdom through a design that we humans put together for a peaceful society.

-Is it fate that I went out in another town one night and met my partner and had 3 children?
+Is it fate that I went out to another town one night and met my partner and had 4 children?

 We go home and are limited to everything we can imagine.
 But this limit of choice is needed to help protect our slow learning capacity.
 Without this limitation, it would be chaos.